John Deere: Legal issues concerning repair policies

 In June 2022, 13 lawsuits from farms and farmers, alleging that John Deere and its affiliated dealerships had unlawfully conspired to monopolize and restrain the market for repair and maintenance services of John Deere equipment, were consolidated in federal court in Illinois.
 In February 2023, the United States Department of Justice filed a "statement of interest" in the case opposing a motion by John Deere to dismiss the case, arguing that restrictions on repair can harm both consumers and the public.
 In November 2023, U.S. District Judge Iain Johnston denied John Deere's motion to dismiss the case, finding that the plaintiffs' complaint "is chock-full of factual allegations to support" the conclusion that "Deere has the ultimate control of the repair services market" for John Deere equipment.
+In April 2026, John Deere agreed to settle the class action lawsuit; while admitting no wrongdoing, Deere agreed to pay $99 million into a fund that would allow farms and individuals who paid John Deere dealers for equipment repairs to recoup between 26% and 53% of overcharge damages, with Deere also agreeing to provide "the digital tools required for the maintenance, diagnosis, and repair" of John Deere farm equipment for 10 years.

 In January 2025, the Federal Trade Commission (FTC) filed an antitrust lawsuit against Deere over the company's restrictive repair policies.
 In its lawsuit, the FTC argued that Deere inflated repair costs for farmers by preventing independent shops from repairing Deere equipment.
 The FTC was joined in its lawsuit by five US states including Michigan and Wisconsin.

+In July 2026, the FTC lawsuit concluded with a settlement, and requires Deere to make repair services available to independent repair shops and owners of Deere equipment.
+Deere was required to pay $1 million in legal fees to the involved states, and is subject to compliance oversight for the next 10 years.
+Deere is required to make available "on fair and reasonable terms" any resources it currently makes available to its dealers, and any future materials distributed to over 50% of its dealers, including fault code diagnosis and removal, technical manuals and troubleshooting information, and previously software-locked features like pairing new components and restarting a machine after emissions-related shutdowns.
+The "fair and reasonable terms" are more clearly defined than the $99 million lawsuit filed in 2022, which now defines pricing by what authorized Deere dealers pay for tools and repair components.
+The U.S. Public Interest Research Group (PIRG) senior right to repair campaign director Nathan Proctor stated that the FTC's settlement was "much better than the deal secured in [the Illinois] class action lawsuit".

 Products

-John Deere manufactures a wide range of products, with several models of each in many cases.
+John Deere manufactures a wide range of products, often with several models of each.

 Agricultural equipment

-Agricultural products include, among others, tractors, combine harvesters, cotton harvesters, balers, planters/seeders, silage machines, sprayers, spreaders, dry machines, and grain carts.
+Agricultural products include, including tractors, combine harvesters, cotton harvesters, balers, planters/seeders, silage machines, sprayers, spreaders, dry machines, and grain carts.